siho-park/misinfo_health/README.md

 This repository contains data and code for the paper:

-Misinformation Belief, Health Behavior, and Labor Supply during the COVID-19 Pandemic: Evidence from Tricycle Drivers in Philippines
+  **Title**: Misinformation Belief, Health Behavior, and Labor Supply during the COVID-19 Pandemic: Evidence from Tricycle Drivers in Philippines

-Authors: Siho Park, Syngjoo Choi, Hyuncheol Bryant Kim, Yasuyuki Sawada, and Takashi Yamano
+  **Authors**: Siho Park, Syngjoo Choi, Hyuncheol Bryant Kim, Yasuyuki Sawada, and Takashi Yamano

 ## Software requirements